ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

     - Upon success, the listener is removed from the **configured mailbox listener aggregate**, and the listener is unregistered locally.
 No broadcast is attempted, meaning that other James servers will need a reboot to actually stop consuming the queue.
 However, new events will stop arriving in the queue as its binding will be removed.

+[Broadcast of topology changes](#broadcast-of-topology-changes) is an enhancement of the following proposal removing some of the aforementioned limitations.

 Integration tests relying on additional mailbox listeners of the distributed James product will require to be ported to perform additional mailbox listener registry with this WebAdmin endpoint.
 JMAP SpamAssassin, quota mailing tests are